dragon7-fc/misc/algorithm/LeetCode/[Medium] 1234. Replace the Substring for Balanced String.md

 Then slide the windon in the string `s`.

-Imagine that we erase all character inside the window, as we can modyfy it whatever we want, and it will always increase the count outside the window.
+Imagine that we erase all character inside the window, as we can modify it whatever we want, and it will always increase the count outside the window.

 So we can make the whole string balanced,